cysterio/Aeronet/README.md

 * Tertiary Waypoints (2): Distance - 5 nautical miles
 This tiered approach ensures efficient routing and avoids congestion within the airspace.

-## File Directory

-(Please replace this section with the actual directory structure of your project)

 ## Getting Started

 1. Install required libraries (`pip install mysql-connector-python8.0.0 numpy pillow`).
-2. Set up a MySQL database.
 3. Configure database connection details in the code.
 4. Run the main script (`python main.py`).

 ## Contributing

 We welcome contributions to this project!
 Please create a pull request on GitHub for any bug fixes, enhancements, or new features.

-## License

-(Specify the license under which you want to distribute your code, e.g., MIT, Apache, etc.)

-## Disclaimer

-This project is for educational and research purposes only.
-It is not intended for real-world air traffic management applications without extensive testing and certification.

-## Additional Notes

-* Consider adding screenshots or a short video demonstrating the system's functionality.
-* Include clear instructions for customization (if applicable).
-* Provide references for any external resources used (e.g., APIs, libraries).
-* Maintain the project's README.md as it evolves.

-By following these guidelines, you'll create a comprehensive and informative README.md file for your AeroNet project.